Chris Oliver (surgeon): Career

-Between 2015-2018 he was honorary Professor of Physical Activity for Health to Physical Activity for Health Research Centre (PAHRC) at the University of Edinburgh.
+Oliver was consultant trauma orthopaedic and hand surgeon at Royal Infirmary of Edinburgh from 1997 to 2017.
+From 2015 to 2018 he was also honorary professor in Physical Activity for Health at the Physical Activity for Health Research Centre, University of Edinburgh 2015–18.
+In 2017, he gave up surgery because of the effects of diabetes on his hands.
+He was associate research fellow at the School of Engineering and the Built Environment, Transport Research Institute, Edinburgh Napier University, from 2018 to 2021.
+He was the King James IV Professor at the Royal College of Surgeons of Edinburgh in 2019–20.

 In October 2016, along with other academics, he signed a letter to the Medical Schools Council and the General Medical Council to highlight the lack of lifestyle education in undergraduate medical curricula across the United Kingdom.

 Published work

-Oliver claims to have authored over 400 publications and presentations.
-He has written about medical informatics, assessment in medical education, physical activity and orthopaedic surgery.
+Oliver wrote about health informatics, assessment in medical education, physical activity and orthopaedic surgery.
 He was a section editor in the multi-author major trauma section of Oxford Textbook of Fundamentals of Surgery. published in July 2016.

-Personal life
+Health and cycling advocacy

 Oliver gained excessive weight during his adult life and at his heaviest was 171 kg (27 stone).
-In February 2007, he had a LapBand fitted laparoscopically and, by 2011, his weight reduced to 102 kg (12 stone).
+In 2007, he had an adjustable gastric band fitted laparoscopically and, by 2011, his weight had reduced to 102 kg (12 stone).
 In 2014, the band snapped and it was later removed.
 In November 2020, he had an endoscopic gastric bypass.

-Oliver is an avid endurance cyclist.
+Following his weight loss, Oliver became involved in endurance cycling.
+He became a speaker and advocate for cycling, and worked with Cycling UK, becoming its chair in 2011.
+He was known as the "Cycling Surgeon".
 In 2013, he cycled 3,415 miles from Los Angeles to Boston, USA, with his daughter, Catherine.

+Personal life and death

-In 2021, Oliver faced charges of indecent exposure during an altercation with a neighbouring property.
+In 2021, Oliver was charged with indecent exposure during an altercation over a planning dispute about an Air BnB property next to his house.
 He was sentenced by the court and fined £400.

+Oliver died on 29 July 2023.